WilliamMartini/WASM/README.md

 # Using Web Assembly to make Serverless Applications more Portable
-Project is part of the course [Software Maintenance and Evolution](https://www.ifi.uzh.ch/en/seal/teaching/courses/sme.html)
+This project is part of the course [Software Maintenance and Evolution](https://www.ifi.uzh.ch/en/seal/teaching/courses/sme.html).
 Supervisor: Dr. Sebastiano Panichella
 Advisor: Dr Seán Murphy